top of page

 We are thrilled to announce that the 100 Mile Hunger Walk has been awarded the 2020 Pioneers in SDGs: Change Maker Award by The Journalists and Writers Foundation at this year’s United Nations General Assembly.

-The 2023 100 Mile took place from March 26 - April 1 in Seattle, WA and in July 2023 we closed our fundraising campaign after raising $16,000!
-All the proceeds go to support CWS's global programs that work to create a world where there is enough for all.
+The walk took place from October 7 -11 in the New Jersey/New York City and the fundraising campaign ran through to the end of November.
+All the proceeds went to support CWS's global programs that work to create a world where there is enough for all.

 bottom of page